-Throughout history, many stories have been told and written about Africa, however some stories have lead to the misconception and the misunderstanding about the vast continent with so many different cultures, which led to a stereotype against people of African descent.
-As interior conflicts, economic war and greed left the continent parted, it is only through education that we can bring the puzzles back together, focusing on the art.
-There was an ancient civilization and lifestyle in Africa, before the Arab and European Invasions.
-What was Africa like, before colonization?
-What kind of art form did they make to communicate?
-What type of food did they eat?
-These are the questions many people keep asking.
-Archeologists have proved that something, a link from the past is either missing or has been broken.
-How to reconnect that link to our modern society?
+Throughout history, many stories have been told and written about Africa, however some stories have lead to the misconception and the misunderstanding about the vast continent so rich in culture.
+Stereotype against people of African descent as well as interior conflicts, economic war and terrorist invasions left the continent on the brank of loosing its identity.
+It is only through education that we can bring the puzzles back together, focusing on the preservation of African art and cultural heritage.
 This is where African Arts Academy comes handy.
 Behind every African Art, lies a story that goes back from generations , for thousands of years.
-At African Arts Academy, we strongly believe that our past determines our future, reconnect with our ancestors, to learn and understand the origin of things.
 A devious, and a greedy mind, will lead societies to encourage, racial discrimination and human right abuse, this should no longer stand in the way of ART!

 Meet Our Board of Directors